Build your mining career on a rock-solid base… Go anywhere!

 The Engineering Degree path requires three additional years of study.
 The Bachelor of Engineering program is approved as a baccalaureate degree by the B.C.
-Ministry of Advanced Education and is designed to be nationally accredited by Engineers Canada and provides a path to registration as a Professional Engineer (P.Eng.) with the Association of Professional Engineers and Geoscientists of BC (APEGBC).
+Ministry of Advanced Education and is nationally accredited by Engineers Canada and provides a path to registration as a Professional Engineer (P.Eng.) with the Association of Professional Engineers and Geoscientists of BC (APEGBC).

 Focusing on advanced mineral exploration and resource estimation, mine design and operation, and environmental practice and sustainability the Bachelor of Engineering degree prepares graduates: